Geometric Structures Induced by Deformations of the Legendre Transform: Legendre Transform in Information Geometry

-An important property of the geometry of a statistical manifold ($\mathcal{M},g,\nabla, \nabla^{*}$) is its curvature, which can be of two types: the (Riemann-Christoffel) metric curvature, or the curvature associated to the connection.
-Both quantities capture the distortion induced by parallel transport over closed curves --- the former with respect to the Levi-Civita connection, and the latter with respect to $\nabla$ and $\nabla^*$.
-In the sequel we use the term ``curvature'' to refer exclusively to the latter type.
-Statistical manifolds with zero curvature (equivalently, with connections that satisfy $\Gamma_{ijk}(\xi)=\Gamma^*_{ijk}(\xi)=0$) are said to be Euclidean, or more simply, flat.
+An important property of the geometry of a statistical manifold ($\mathcal{M},g,\nabla, \nabla^{*}$) is its curvature, which can be of two types: the (Riemann--Christoffel) metric curvature or the curvature associated to the connection.
+Both quantities capture the distortion induced by parallel transport over closed curves, the former with respect to the Levi--Civita connection and the latter with respect to $\nabla$ and $\nabla^*$.
+In the sequel, we use the term \textit{curvature} to refer exclusively to the latter type.
+Statistical manifolds with zero curvature (equivalently, manifolds where it is possible to find a coordinate chart pair under which the connections and its dual vanish for any point of the manifold) are said to be dually flat.

-\subsection{Dually flat geometry, Bregman divergences, and the Legendre transform}
+\subsection{Dually Flat Geometry, Bregman Divergences, and the Legendre Transform}

-The geometry of Riemannian manifolds can be formulated in terms of a single set of local coordinates.
-However, the nature of statistical manifolds suggest to consider them being non-Riemannian --- i.e. as having two dissimilar affine connections $\nabla$ and $\nabla^*$, which in turn are associated to dual coordinates $\xi$ and $\eta$~\cite{amari2021information}.
-Specifically, while in Riemannian geometry orthogonality can be assessed between dimensions of a single set of coordinates, in statistical manifolds it is more fruitful to consider orthogonality between elements of the primal $\xi$ and dual coordinates $\eta$~\cite{amari2001information,PhysRevResearch.3.033216}.
-A standard example of this is statistical manifolds where $\xi$ correspond to the natural parameters of a exponential family distribution and $\eta$ correspond to the corresponding expectation values.
-In the sequel, we follow Schouten's notation in which upper indices are reserved for dual coordinates, i.e.
+The geometry of Riemannian manifolds is typically formulated in terms of a single set of local coordinates.
+However, the fact that non-Riemannian manifolds have two dissimilar affine connections $\nabla$ and $\nabla^*$ makes it more natural to describe their geometry in terms of two dual coordinates $\xi$ and $\eta$~\cite{amari2021information}.
+Specifically, while in Riemannian geometry orthogonality can be assessed between the different dimensions of a single set of coordinates, in statistical manifolds it is more fruitful to consider orthogonality between elements of the primal $\xi$ and dual coordinates $\eta$~\cite{amari2001information,PhysRevResearch.3.033216}.
+A standard example of dual coordinates in a statistical manifold is where $\xi$ corresponds to the natural parameters of an exponential family distribution and $\eta$ corresponds to the corresponding expectation values.
+In the sequel, we follow Schouten's notation in which upper indices are reserved for dual coordinates, i.e.,

-Under this notation, $\partial_{i}$ gives rise to a basis for the tangent space $T_{p}\mathcal{M}$ while $\partial^{i}$ is related to a natural dual basis of the cotangent space $T^*_{p}\mathcal{M}$.
+Under this notation, $\partial_{i}$ gives rise to a basis for the tangent space $T_{p}\mathcal{M}$, while $\partial^{i}$ is related to a natural dual basis of the cotangent space $T^*_{p}\mathcal{M}$.